 Bill Emerson Memorial Bridge, Cable-stayed steel road bridge in Cape Girardeau, Missouri and East Cape Girardeau, Illinois, US.

-Construction started in 1996 and the structure opened to traffic in 2003, succeeding the original Cape Girardeau Bridge from 1928.
-The project represented a significant modernization of the crossing for the region.
+Construction began in 1996 and the bridge opened to traffic in 2003, replacing the original Cape Girardeau Bridge built in 1928.
+The older structure had become too narrow for the volume of vehicles using the crossing each day.

 The bridge carries the name of a congressman who championed its federal funding.
 His legacy remains tied to this structure that connects two states across the river.